hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/partitioning.md

 None of the limitations listed here are considered permanent.
 Over time the HAPI FHIR team are hoping to make all of these features partition aware.

+* **Server Capability Statement is not partition aware**: The server creates and exposes a single server capability statement, covering all partitions.
+This can be misleading when partitioning us used as a multitenancy strategy.

 * **Subscriptions may not be partitioned**: All subscriptions must be placed in the default partition, and subscribers will receive deliveries for any matching resources from all partitions.

 * **Conformance resources may not be partitioned**: The following resources must be placed in the default partition, and will be shared for any validation activities across all partitions: